A Guide to Spinning Tops Across the Globe

 Some of the most unique, colorful and cutest spinning tops are those from the Czech Republic!
 These spinning tops, known as káča, have been made by Czech toymakers for centuries.
 Traditional káča range from simple little tops to elaborate tops.
 These káča are usually cone-shaped or disk-shaped.
 A wooden stick handle with a little round knob on top runs through the cone and forms the tip.
 In between the body and handle is another wooden knob (sometimes more than one) that helps maintain balance and equilbrium.

-Many traditional káča such as the one on the right are beautifully painted in many different colors.
+Many traditional káča such as the one above are beautifully painted in many different colors.
 Some even have figurines of people such as children crafted into the handle!

 In recent years plastic tops have become more and more popular among Czech children.
 However, the wooden káča can still be found in the toy shops of cities such as Prague, where it has continued to be a beloved toy for many!